 With rising energy costs, women-owned businesses recognize the necessity of diversifying energy sources to not only bring down the cost of energy but also relieve the burden on the electric grid.
-Investments in alternative forms of energy, such as natural gas and its infrastructure, can help bring down costs and emissions while having bipartisan support among members of Congress.
+Investments in alternative forms of energy, such as natural gas, can help bring down costs and have bipartisan support among members of Congress.
 In addition, the evolution of AI will require energy solutions, as ChatGPT requires ten times the energy as a Google search.